NoFap sleep and NoFap insomnia is a personal topic for me.

 Consistently being the keyword.

 What’s a good night’s sleep?

-Before we get into how to start getting better sleep when you’re on NoFap, what constitutes a good night’s sleep in the first place?
+Before we get into how to start getting better sleep when you’re doing the NoFap challenge, what constitutes a good night’s sleep in the first place?

 Well, the answer will surprise you.
 It didn’t have much to do with the quantity of your sleep (i.e. the number of snooze time you got) but much more to do with the quality.